connormckelvey/resume/RESUME.rst

   * Improved developer experience with custom tooling for doc generation and secret decryption
   * Developed an Cron-based system for backing up Grafana Dashboards to Github or AWS S3
   * Gave educational presentations to team members on topic like JS Promises, Bash, and Golang
-  * *Technologies used: Kafka, Kuberenetes, Clojure, Typescript, Rails, Python, and Go*
+  * *Technologies used: Kafka, Kubernetes, Clojure, Typescript, Rails, Python, and Go*

 2016 - 2017
   | **Associate Software Engineer**